burgundy-snail/Fun/README.md

 # Fun
 ![image](https://zenodo.org/badge/641802007.svg)
-**"Fun"** is the algorithm to identify **replication fountains**.
-The current version is still preliminary and needs further refinement.
+**"Fun"** is an algorithm created by Liu et al. for identification of **replication fountains**.
+It was introduced in [this paper.](https://pubmed.ncbi.nlm.nih.gov/38484065/) I am reworking it as a side project during my internship with the [Replication program and genome instability](https://institut-curie.org/team/chen) team at Institut Curie.

 ![image](https://github.com/zzdzr/Fun/blob/master/image/Fun.png)